 The first major figure in this new field was a Parisian musical satirist by the name of Jakob Eberst, now better known by his adopted name of Jacques Offenbach.
 Offenbach’s first Opera-Bouffe, as he called his Operetta burlesques of traditional Opera tropes, took a ‘fractured fairy tale’ approach aimed at the Orpheus myth.
 Obviously, given that it does deal with the story of a preternaturally gifted musician, the Orpheus myth is rather an obvious choice for Opera, and after two of Opera’s keymost figures, Monteverdi and Gluck, produced famous versions, the subject became so overused that writing an Orpheus opera was practically a rite of passage for composers.

 Offenbach’s wickedly satirical subversion of the original myth, Orpheus in the Underworld, was not only hilarious, but also full of sparkling tunes, including an Infernal Can-Can theme that I guarantee everyone reading this would recognize.
-He would continue with several more works in the same vein, and while his only “serious” Opera, Tales of Hoffman, gets the most respect of any of his works from the music establishment, his real legacy will always lie in his pioneering what would become the modern theatre musical.
+He would continue with several more works in the same vein, and while his only “serious” Opera, Tales of Hoffman, gets the most respect of any of his works from the music establishment, his real legacy will always lie in his pioneering what would ultimately become the modern Musical Comedy.

 Meanwhile, in Vienna, Operettas featuring gentler, less biting attempts at satire were catching on like wildfire.
 This model was initially pioneered by Franz von Suppe, a talented and prolific composer who is sadly known today more for the excerpted overtures to his shows than the Operettas themselves.
-That said, the two premeire giants of this genre were Johann Strauss, Jr. (known to his contemporaries as ‘The Waltz King’) and Franz Lehar, who took Suppe’s genre model and added some of the greatest then-current Pop melodies of their day, and their respective Magnum Opuses Die Fledermaus and The Merry Widow represent the pinnacle of the Viennese branch of this form.
+That said, the two premiere giants of this genre were Johann Strauss, Jr. (known to his contemporaries as ‘The Waltz King’) and Franz Lehar, who took Suppe’s genre model and added some of the greatest then-current Pop melodies of their day, and their respective Magnum Opuses Die Fledermaus and The Merry Widow represent the pinnacle of the Viennese branch of this form.

 There was also a related genre, dubbed ‘Light Opera’, that showed up around the same time, which was essentially Viennese Operetta without the spoken dialogue; while it may have been structured more like a traditional Opera, it featured the same preference for lighthearted topics and frothy, then-popular music idioms that its Operetta peers did.